 A Team Focused on Individual Goals

 Comprehensive rehabilitation relies on frequent coordination across a care team focused on helping each child fulfill their potential.
 Setting goals around functional independence tailors strategies to what motivates kids most – whether playing games or heading off to school.
-Together with family commitment, therapies help set all children on the path of lifelong achievement.
+In addition to family commitment, therapies help set all children on the path to lifelong achievement.